Home

 Logging Plans

-BC Timber Sales – the province’s timber agency – has identified several cutblocks across Cai Creek for logging.
-All the cutblocks have been mapped and three are planned for auction in October to December 2024.
-Cutblock plans in the Cai Creek drainage are the worst – logging will cut a 1.5 km by 300 m clearcut across the forest that will be easily visible from Castlegar.
-Other cutblocks will go in below Brilliant Overlook and in Little McPhee Creek, two iconic local destinations with value beyond timber.
+BC Timber Sales – the province’s timber agency – identify Cai Creek for logging in 2020.
+Since then, the cutblock has been mapped and is planned for auction in January to March 2025.
+Logging in Cai Creek will leave a 2 km by 300 m clearcut across the entire drainage, disturbing nearly 20% of the watershed be easily visible from Castlegar.
+Two additional cutblocks near the Bombi pass will be sold along with Cai Creek.

 See Cai Creek for yourself